 1. Plan when you are going to insert it into your story

-Thinking about when you are going to introduce your inciting incident is an essential step to planning your book's plot and storyline.
-You can map this out while you are doing your book outline so that's it's really clear when the incident happens and what should unfold after.
+What is the inciting incident’s timing in your storyline?
+Thinking about when you are going to introduce your inciting incident is an essential step in planning your book’s plot.
+You can map this out while you are doing your book outline so that it’s really clear when the incident happens and what should unfold after.

 As an author, you will want to think about how you can throw your reader into the story.
-If you take too long to introduce the inciting action, you risk losing the readers because the plot is moving along too slow.
+If you take too long to introduce the inciting incident, you risk losing the readers because the plot is moving too slowly.

 2. Let your readers meet the character through the inciting incident

 There are many ways you could have your character meet a new situation.
 Think carefully about how they respond to it and what the reader should learn about them through it.
-You might also use it to highlight their growth.
+You might also use the inciting incident to highlight the character’s growth.
 Maybe they act childish at first, but as they grow throughout the book, they become emotionally stronger.

 3. Make the actions believable